All Episodes

 And of course, John Kerry, he's not going to the inauguration.

-We're now up to 60 plus Democrats that are not going.
+We're now up to 60-plus Democrats that are not going.

-Um then we have Chuck Schumer.
+Then we have Chuck Schumer.

 I respect where the inauguration boycotters are coming from.